brewerwall/unitz/README.md

 ### Rounding

-In each type's get method, there is the option pass in a precision of rounding.
-This also include the `getValue()` method that all units share.
+In each type's get method, there is the option to pass in a precision of rounding.
+This also includes the `getValue()` method that all units share.

 ```php